tobyzerner/json-api-server/docs/context.md

     // Get the value of a validated query parameter or header public function parameter(string $name): mixed;

+    // Get the filters for the collection currently being processed public function filters(): array;

+    // Return a copy with an active collection-level filter bag public function withFilters(array $filters): static;

     // Get the URL of the current request, optionally with query parameter overrides public function currentUrl(array $queryParams = []): string;